Ibogaine for Suboxone Addiction Treatment

 The buprenorphine molecule was introduced by British company Reckitt Benckiser (known as Reckitt & Colman at the time) in 1978.
 It was offered as an injection to treat severe pain and released as a sublingual formulation in 1982.

 Buprenorphine is a narcotic analgesic.
 It acts as a partial agonist/antagonist that works against opiate receptors, even at low doses (2 mg).
 In addition to buprenorphine’s receptor blocking, when naloxone is mixed into the drug (suboxone), buprenorphine delivers an additional μ-opioid receptor blocker.

 In October 2002, the US FDA approved buprenorphine (using the brand names Subutex and Suboxone) for use in opioid maintenance.
 The Drug Addiction Treatment Act of 2000 made it possible for physicians who received special training in their use, to prescribe Schedule III, IV, and V narcotic analgesics like Buprenex for the purpose of treating addiction with substitution therapy.
 To put it simply: within the United States a clinician can prescribe Subutex or Suboxone, and you can go to a pharmacy and refill your prescriptions for these drugs as needed.

 From a medical perspective, using buprenorphine in substitution therapy for opioid maintenance presents significant problems when a patient attempts to detox.
 Comparatively, ibogaine addiction interruption therapy and treatment for opioid dependence is effective for people dealing with addictions to Subutex and Suboxone.
-In fact, it can sometimes take 4-6 weeks or more of gradually tapering your use of buprenorphine and switching over to short-acting opioids (SAO’s), prior to receiving ibogaine treatment for opiate dependence, to treat an addiction to Subutex or Suboxone.
+In fact, it can sometimes take 4-6 weeks or more of gradually tapering your use of buprenorphine and switching over to short-acting opioids (SAO’s), prior to receiving ibogaine therapy for opiate dependence to treat an addiction to Subutex or Suboxone.

 Subutex is essentially a brand name for buprenorphine.
 Conversely, Suboxone presents its own unique complications relative to ibogaine treatment for detox from opiates and opioids, due to the fact that it contains the opioid antagonist naloxone.
 Since naloxone occupies opiate receptors within the body and displaces other molecules, it is paramount not to have any naloxone present in the body prior to receiving ibogaine therapy.